We have seven Directors in total

 - Business and Marketing

 Cathy grew up living in Gwithian and attended Connor Downs and Hayle Schools before going onto further education and receiving an Honours Degree in Business from Bath University giving her an excellent background in all aspects of business and the opportunity to work with some blue chip companies.

 On graduation she returned to Cornwall and worked for J & F Pool Ltd in Hayle before joining Lloyds TSB Bank where she has worked for the last 13 years, mainly in the Business and Corporate Divisions covering Devon and Cornwall.
 Her knowledge of the needs of local businesses and societies is excellent and she has experience of assessing and fulfilling applications for funding from all business sectors.

-Cathy was elected Chair of Governors at Gwinear Community Primary School last September and is particularly proud of the accolades the School receives for their hard work on sustainability; she sits on the Sustainability Committee to help ensure that the School community as a whole understands its importance for the future.
+Cathy was elected Chair of Governors at Gwinear Community Primary School in September 2013 and is particularly proud of the accolades the School receives for their hard work on sustainability; she sits on the Sustainability Committee to help ensure that the School community as a whole understands its importance for the future.